hal-efecan/mavenist/content/blog/lockdown-lounging/how-to-lounge-in-a-lockdown.md

 </style>

-If there's one thing that we're all guilty of lately, it's lounging. i for one have felt like i've been in an abyss of state sanctioned nothingness ever since big brother advised us not leave our homes.
+If there's one thing that we're all guilty of lately, it's lounging. i for one have felt like i've been in a state sanctioned blackhole ever since big brother advised us not leave our homes.

-I dont even know what day it is - monday? wednesday? sunday? does it even matter?
+I dont even know what day it is - monday? wednesday?
+Does time even exist in the fourth dimesion?

+---

 this morning,
-like most mornings this past month i start my day by prepping my black filter or as i like to call it - wake up juice
+like most mornings this month i started my day by prepping my filter.

-morning brew in hand i start my migration like a lone wildebeast navigating through the masai mara in search of the preverbial green pasture that is my sofa -
+brew in hand i begin my migration - a lone wildebeast navigating through the masai mara in search of the preverbial green pasture of my sofa.

-instead of a lion i have to carefully shuffle past my cat while she relentlessly attacks my anckles.
+though instead of a lion i have a smaller yet just as dangerous obstacle to contend with Raisin my cat - more mischevious than the name would suggest she attacks my anckles while i try to shuffle past.

+---

 this mornings entertainment - Naked Gun. half way through i get to the scene where Frank the inept police detective says - "do you mind if i slip into something a little more comfortable" Queue the comical misdirection - Frank goes off and comes back with a dapper sartorial ensemble that would give Donald Draper a run for his money.